 The PURE EP System contains proprietary hardware and software modules that are assembled into the system.
 Hardware boards contain components that are available from different distributors.
 The parts used to manufacture analog and digital boards are readily available from a number of distributors or manufacturers.
 We obtained components from various suppliers and have assembled our first prototype in-house.
-We envision outsourcing manufacturing of the complete PURE EP System to Minnetronix and identify a second medical device manufacturer in California.
+We envision outsourcing manufacturing of the complete PURE EP System.